2023lic14/2023lic14/README.md

 I'm currently a CS student at Columbia with hands-on experience in **machine learning**, **cybersecurity**, and **software & web development**.
 I’ve worked on everything from training U-Net models for medical imaging to leading malware analysis investigations and building AI-enabled web apps.
 As is true for all my projects, I love combining **technical depth** with **real-world impact**.

+Aside from CS, I love playing video games and board games, drawing, cubing, and traveling!
+Ask me about **Tetris** or my recent trip to **Peru**!

 ---

 ## 🛠️ My Tech Stack